camr315/CSCI-4966/lab1.md

   2. *Mention why their problem is happening*  And a remember to say why your solution should work

 ### Free Culture Chapter 3
+  The chapter demonstrates the importance of open source software.
+If the software designed in the search engine was open source, then Jesse would have been protected and never would have been able to be accused of piracy.
+Seeing as Jesse did not modify the search engine to return music results, he was not at fault.
+Proper licensing would have protected him from what had transpired.
+The big takeaway from the chapter is licensing.
+Always make sure that what you're using has licensing that would prevent you from getting in trouble, especially if you plan to let your software be used a broader public.